asduser/angularjs-recipes/README.md

 As you see, we used a special component to manage our modals.
 At this point it doesn't matter, but it is important to understand how controllers may interact between themselves.

-<i>"openFoodDetailsModal"</i> method render a new window, which will retrieve specified <i>"FoodDetailsController"</i> and some data when it initializes.
+*"openFoodDetailsModal"* method render a new window, which will retrieve specified *"FoodDetailsController"* and some data when it initializes.
 The last one contains in "resolve" field and it is a plain object, each field of which is a specific data type.

 To inject more different values enough add a new files, ex.: